amy777555/SkylineProblem/README.md

 -Describe the Skyline Problem in detail.
 -What is given? what is the desired output? why is this problem challenging?

-The Skyline Problem asks us to find the outline of the city's skyline which is formed by a collection of rectangular buildings when viewed from a distance.
+The outline of a city's skyline is formed by a collection of rectangular buildings when viewed from a distance.
+Each of these rectangular buildings possess a rectangular strip which form the outermost shape of the skyline buildings.
+The goal of this program is to design an algorithm that will calculate the rectangular strip for an inputted list of heights and x-coordinates pertaining to a set of buildings such that the skyline can be expressed.

 ---